-Student's Name(s)

-Title of Project

-To be completed by the Qualified Scientist:

-Scientist Name:

-Educational Background: Degree(s):

-Experience/Training as relates to the student's area of resea arch

-Position: Institution: Address: Email/Phone ne: Have you reviewed the ISEF rules fair ethics statement relevant to the statement relevant r t and the science ☐ Yes □ No 2.
+Student's Name(s) Title of Project To be completed by the Qualified Scientist: Scientist Name: Educational Background: Experience/Training as relates to the student's area of Position/Institution: Email/ /Phone: Have you reviewed the ISEF rules relevant to this prefair ethics statement relevant to this project? roject and the science ☐ Yes □ No 2.
 Will any of the following be used? a.
 Human participants b.
 Vertebrate animals c.
-Potentially hazardous biologic tissues, including blood and b d.
-Hazardous substances and de al agents (microorgan lood products) nisms, rDNA and ☐ Yes☐ Yes☐ Yes☐ Yes☐ Yes☐ Yes☐ Yes☐ Yes □ No □ No □ No 3.
-Will this study be a sub-set of a lar rger study? ☐ Yes □ No 4.
-Will you directly supervise the stud dent? ☐ Yes □ No a.
-If no, who will directly supervises.b.
-Experience/Training of the Dest To be completed by the Qualified S I certify that I have reviewed and approve Project Summary prior to the start of the ed the Research Plan/ experimentation.
-To be completed when the Qualific supervise. •
+Potentially hazardous biological agents (microctissues, including blood and blood products) organisms, rDNA and ☐ Yes ☐ Yes ☐ Yes □ No □ No □ No d.
+Hazardous substances and devices ☐ Yes □ No 3.
+Will this study be a sub-set of a larger study? ☐ Yes □No 4.
+Will you directly supervise the student? ☐ Yes □No a.
+If no, who will directly supervise and serve as the b.
+Experience/Training of the Designated Supervises To be completed by the Qualified Scientist: I certify that I have reviewed and approved the Research Plan Project Summary prior to the start of the experimentation.
+If the student or Designated Supervisor is not trained in the necessary procedures, I will ensure her/his training.
+I will provide advice and supervision during the research.
+I have a working knowledge of the techniques to be used by the student in the Research Plan/Project Summary.
+I understand that a Designated Supervisor is required when the student is not conducting experimentation under my direct supervision when the Qualif supervise.
+I certify that I have Summary and have by this student, and reviewed the been trained I will provid signated Supervisor st cannot directly e Research Plan/Project d in the techniques to be used le direct supervision.
+Qualified Scientist's Printed Name Signature Date of Approval (mm/dd/yy) Signature - Date of Approval (mm/dd/yy)